alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h6> verification.php </h6>

 1) This page handles OTP verification, where the user inputs the OTP sent to their email to complete 2FA.
 2) In lines 23-46, the script compares the session-stored OTP ($stored_otp) with the user-entered OTP ($otp_code).
-If they don't match, the user gets an "Invalid OTP code" message.
+The user gets an "Invalid OTP code" message if they don't match.
 If they match, the script updates the user's verification status in the database, setting is_verified to true for the user's email.
-It then clears the session data and alerts the user that their account is verified, redirecting them to index.php.
+It then clears the session data and alerts users that their account is verified, redirecting them to index.php.
 If the update fails, the user is asked to try the verification again.

 <h4> C. Allow account lockout </h4>
 For enhancement, we've added a security feature to prevent brute-force attacks by implementing an account lockout policy.
 This policy temporarily disables a user account after several consecutive failed login attempts.
 The code updates the user's database record, focusing on the failed_attempts and lockout_time fields.
 Here's a simplified step-by-step explanation of the process: